kerumai/kerumai.github.com/_posts/2016-10-16-the-gnat-of-perfection.md

-### What I took away from this
+### What I Took Away From This

 * Trust your own judgement.
 And demonstrate this to others by taking responsibility for the outcome.
 * Fast turnaround often outweighs perfection.
-* Do the simplest thing that could possibly work.
+* Start with the simplest thing that could possibly work, and find out if that's good enough.

+A lot of the challenges we encounter in engineering are timeless, so even though the technologies we use change as the years go by, the underlying tactics for approaching problems don't seem to.